-- CO Detector

-- Stereo

 - Interior Lights

-- Fresh Water Pump
+Fresh Water Pump

 - Waste Pump

-- 12-volt Outlets

 - Refrigerator

 A 100-amp circuit breaker labeled AUXILIARY POWER protects the DC electrical system from the batteries to the DC control panel.
 Refer to Specifications, in Section 3, for location of the circuit breaker.